PanDubovskij/crud_animals/README.md

 # Overview

-This project is a simple CRUD application, that allows you to perform a set of operations to manage cats.
+This project is a simple CRUD application <b>with minimum dependencies</b>, that allows you to perform a set of operations to manage cats.

 After launching the application, two tables will be created in the database: cats and owners.